Inflect logo

 FactorRating / DataNotes

-Disaster RiskModerate (4.6/10) – as of September 2025High seismic and flood risk requires careful site selection.
+Disaster RiskModerate (4.6/10) – as of January 2026High seismic activity requires purpose-built facilities with specialized engineering.

 Network & Connectivity Ecosystem